 Channel minimum Holds the minimum value reached by a specified channel since the function was started.

-Latching minimum Holds the minimum value reached, since the function was initiated, out of all the channels in a specified group.
+Latching minimum Holds the minimum value reached by any channel in a specified group, since the function was initiated.

 Continuous min.
 The current minimum value out of all the channels in a specified group.